HibiscusMC/docs/docs/hmccosmetics remapped/cosmetics/Emotes.md

 ## `EMOTE` Cosmetics

+:::warn

+1.19.4 introduces problems with the shader that is used for emotes.
+Using the shader renders the player's head block improperly.
+See [here](https://docs.hibiscusmc.com/hmccosmetics%20remapped/FAQ#player-skins--heads-messed-up) on how to remove the shader from your resource pack.

+:::warn

 `EMOTE` Cosmetics are a special type of cosmetic.
 Emotes are played on your character and shown to other players.

 Adding emotes is extremely simple, you simply add the `.bbmodel` file with the emote animation to the `emotes` folder, and then configure it like so: